 Period and modern rooms for all occasions

-Our unique venue, conveniently located between Oxford Circus and Regents Park, offers a variety of flexible event spaces accommodating between 6 and 150 guests that seamlessly combine traditional period features with contemporary facilities.
+Our unique Our Grade II* listed Georgian Townhouse, is conveniently located between Oxford Circus and Regents Park, offering a variety of flexible event spaces accommodating between 6 and 150 guests that seamlessly combine traditional period features with contemporary facilities.

 In October 2010, after a £5M refurbishment, the building started a new chapter in its history as the home of the Academy of Medical Sciences.
 Profits generated through venue hire of 41 Portland Place are used to fund activities run by the Academy to ensure research improves health.